imanghafoori1/laravel-decorator/README.md

 composer require imanghafoori/laravel-decorator
 ```

-### Usage :

 ### What is a "Decorator" ?

 A `"Decorator"` :

 1 - Is a "callable"

-2 - that takes a "callable" (as it's only argument)
+2 - It takes a "callable" (as it's only argument)

-3 - and returns a "callable"
+3 - It returns a "callable"

 ### Sample decorators:

 1 - **static method**

-Here you can see the bare anatomy of a decorator, we just cast the result of the original call to an string.
+Here you can see the bare anatomy of a decorator, it just casts the result of the original callable to an string.

-1 - It is a callable static method.
-2 - It takes in a callable.
-3 - It returns a callable.

 ![image](https://user-images.githubusercontent.com/6961695/50929036-81059f00-1471-11e9-9734-90b226501ed9.png)